pcox3/breaking-down-mobile-technologies-and-concepts/system-design-for-mobile-developers.md

 Architecture consider:

-- Forn: What it looks like
+- Form: What it looks like
-- Funtiion: What it does
+- Function: What it does
 - Flow: How it works over time. </br></br>

 Arhitecture deems it necessary for a system or structure to have multiple parts and these parts need to work in harmony to serve the architecture's purpose.
 This is one of the famous architecture philosophy called **Saparation Of Concerns**.
 This introduces a misconception that because architecture introduces multiple parts, these parts automatically live in harmoney.
 NO they DON'T. The harmony of these parts is archieved through a system design.</br></br>